 3. HAIR IS THE LIGHT CATCHER

-4. ACCESSORIES TO FINISH THE FINE ART LOOK
+4. ACCESSORIES FOR THE FINE ART LOOK

 5. POSES AND FACES